isc-projects/stork/doc/user/overview.rst

   The future goal is to make Kea servers fully configurable from Stork.
-It already supports configuring the most frequently changing parameters (e.g., host reservations, subnets, selected global parameters).
+It already supports configuring the most frequently changing parameters (e.g., host reservations, subnets, shared networks and selected global parameters).
   However, some configuration capabilities are still unavailable.
 It implies that the administrators may sometimes need to apply configuration updates directly to the Kea servers, and these servers are the source of the configuration truth to Stork which periodically pulls this information.
 Nevertheless, we highly recommend